osnr/TabFS/README.md

 ## Setup

-**disclaimer**: security, functionality.
-In some sense, the whole point of this extension is to create a gigantic new surface area of communication between stuff inside your browser and the rest of your computer. permissions
+**disclaimer**: security, functionality, blah blah. applications may freeze ...
+In some sense, the whole point of this extension is to create a gigantic new surface area of communication between stuff inside your browser and software on the rest of your computer.

 First, install the browser extension.